 The Cape Cod Commission held a series of facilitated sub-regional community meetings to solicit input regarding planning priorities, concerns, and barriers to moving climate adaptation and mitigation actions forward throughout the region.
 These discussions will help to inform a strategic framework and a broad collaborative process to address the region's contributions to and threats from climate change.
 The community meetings took place in the latter half of October 2019 in Chatham, Wellfleet, West Yarmouth, and Mashpee.
 The goals of the meetings were twofold:

-- To share current, past, and anticipated climate-related initiatives on Cape Cod in order to clarify and the context of the initiative and elicit input on additional activities.
+- To share current, past, and anticipated climate-related initiatives on Cape Cod.

 - To solicit input regarding planning priorities, concerns, and barriers to moving climate adaptation and mitigation actions forward throughout the region.